Press Releases

 AP via Yahoo!
 News Thu, 06 Jul 2006 12:52 PM PDT

-Security forces killed 31 fighters in an offensive against renegade Baluch tribesmen in southwestern Pakistan,
+Security forces killed 31 fighters in an offensive against renegade Baluch tribesmen in southwestern Pakistan, officials said Thursday.

 Pakistan Security Forces Kill 31 Militants